The Glass Bees are a multidisciplinary art project based in New York City.

 If you are an artist (of any kind) who’d like to collaborate, get in touch and let’s make something together.

-Our work for the Hart Island Project Node of City Drift Bushwick is up as an installation at Bogart Salon through Tuesday, September 18.
-It features five wall pieces (consisting of paintings on vellum and debris assemblages) for each of five “unique places of death” we visited between Friday night and Saturday morning, a 37-minute stereo sound collage (playing as a loop) made of sounds recorded during those same visits, and a bonus painting of Chris on the phone to AAA at midnight after we realized we had a dead car battery.
+In September, 2012, we created a gallery installation for the Hart Island Project Node of City Drift Bushwick at Bogart Salon.
+It featured five wall pieces (consisting of paintings on vellum and debris assemblages) for each of five “unique places of death” we visited between Friday night and Saturday morning, a 37-minute stereo sound collage (playing as a loop) made of sounds recorded during those same visits, and a bonus painting of Chris on the phone to AAA at midnight after we realized we had a dead car battery.

 At Momenta Art and Bogart Salon, 56 Bogart, Bushwick, Brooklyn.

 Floating in the Long Island Sound not far from City Island in the Bronx, Hart Island is the largest cemetery in the United States and has been New York City’s potter’s field for over 150 years.
 More than 850,000 people have been buried there in unmarked mass graves, including the poor, the anonymous, and infants of parents without the means for a more dignified funeral.
 The island and its inhabitants exist in a cartographic and administrative limbo that has made the site illegal to visit and the exact locations of individual graves nearly impossible to determine.
 The Hart Island Project is a nonprofit foundation that was founded to make the site visible, and to remember the people buried there.
 It advocates on behalf of the families of the deceased, and successfully sued the City for access to the burial records, which it has now painstakingly made available in a database on its website.

 During our 2010 project Reading Governors Island we met Melinda Hunt, the director of the Hart Island Project, and began conversations about a potential collaboration.
 We are thrilled to report that it is about to happen.